-Gammarus shrimp better known as Scuds or Gammarus shrimp, are harmless in small numbers and can be considered excellent live food.
-Many fish love to eat them but if you keep shrimp in your fish tank, Scuds can be a problem.
-Scuds attack shrimp when molted from their hard protective shell, and they will feed on baby shrimp.
+Freshwater amphipods, better known as Scuds or Gammarus shrimp, are harmless in small numbers and can be considered excellent live fish food.
+Scuds breed quickly and will attack other shrimp when molted from their hard protective shells, and they will also feed on baby shrimp.

 What Are Aquarium Scuds

-Scuds are freshwater amphipods described as small bottom-dwelling crustaceans found in freshwater streams, rivers, ponds, lakes, and swamps; in fact, they are so versatile that you will find them almost anywhere.
+Scuds are usually described as small bottom-dwelling crustaceans found in freshwater streams, rivers, ponds, lakes, and swamps; in fact, they are so versatile that you will find them almost anywhere.

 The size of a Scud can vary with newborns starting at around 1mm and fully grown adults ranging from 3mm-8mm in length.
 The growth cycle of a Gammarus Shrimp is quite complex as it will shed around once every 5 days whilst going through 9 different life cycles.

 A scud will usually live for around a year and can live for up to 2 years, depending on its living conditions.
 Colder water is tolerable for Gammarus shrimp, which will slow their life cycle down, extending their lifespan, although they will not survive in temperatures below freezing.